On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

 Fig.~\ref{fig:Robustness} shows that the PR system is on average the most robust and the SR the least robust to external influence.
 This is so regardless of the distribution of natural opinions, including the nature of the random shift giving the initial electoral bias, or the interaction distance between voters.
 Furthermore, and consistent with the results shown in Fig.~\ref{fig:Variation_delta} the average robustness is in all cases a monotonously increasing function of the interaction distance, regardless of the electoral system.
 Fig.~\ref{fig:Robustness} furthermore shows that, beyond the average robustness, the most resilient electoral system is the PR system in about 65 \% of the 1500 statistical realizations of synthetic countries we considered, the WTA system in about 25 \% and the SR in less than 10 \% of those cases.
 In the Supplementary Information, these results are corroborated by similar data obtained for a model of the US House of Representatives election, calibrated as in Fig.~\ref{fig:validation_HOR} (See Fig.~S7).
+Our results remarkably agree with the conclusions of Ref.~\cite{Rad23}, where the authors independently performed a similar study based on a completely different approach.